-The draft Minutes were circulated to all councillors on 2nd March, asking for suggested amendments by 9th March.
-None were received.
-Cllr Moore emailed in, "I have carefully read through the Minutes and found them to be correct."
+The draft Minutes were circulated to all councillors on 2nd March asking for comments by the 9th March.
+No suggested amendments had been received.
+Cllr Moore had emailed in, "I have carefully read through the Minutes and found them to be correct."